How to Fix iMessage

 The MLB and ROM values will be prefixed by a UUID and will look something like this:-

 If the values (xxx..) following these prefixes are incorrect, such as all zeros or blank then iMessage will have issues.
-Note that this UUID prefix should not and must not be the same as SM-UUID or Hardware (Platform) UUID.
+Note that the UUID prefix should not and must not be the same as SM-UUID or Hardware (Platform) UUID - in most cases it will be the same as above which is ok.

 In addition to having valid values for MLB and ROM it is vital that these values are also persistent between shutdowns and reboots, as already discussed in the guide if these NVRAM values are not maintained either by Clover or FileNVRAM then the boot-loader will generate new random values on each boot.

-Whilst iMessage may continue to work for a while, if you have to log back in for any reason then Apples systems will detect the change in these values and will disable iMessage it's also possible that a lockout may be placed on your device against your AppleID, this is part of Apples backend security checks to stop hackers from cloning OSX system identities either for sending spam or downloading your iCloud data.
+Whilst iMessage will continue to work for a while, Apples servers will detect the change in these values and either cause authentication/login issues or be identified as a different device on your network, if it happens too often then it may cause a IP/Device lockout to be placed on your AppleID.
+This is a part of Apples backend security checks to stop hackers from cloning OSX system identities either for sending spam or gaining access to iCloud data.

-Checking for persistent nvram values is easy, simply run iMessage Debug and make a note of the MLB and ROM values or take a screen dump of the terminal window then shutdown the computer.
+Checking for persistent nvram values is easy, simply run iMessage Debug and make a note of the MLB and ROM values or take a screen dump of the iMessage Debug window then shutdown the computer.

-Power back up and re-run iMessage Debug, if your boot-loader and FileNVRAM are working correctly together then the MLB and ROM values will be the same as before.
+Power back up and re-run iMessage Debug, if your boot-loader (and FileNVRAM) are working correctly then the MLB and ROM values will be the same as before.

-If you have invalid MLB and/or ROM values or the values are changing on each boot-up then you must address this issue before going any further, whist working on these types of issues I recommend keeping disconnected from all Apple iCloud services, do not try to login until your happy that everything is correct.
+If you have invalid MLB and/or ROM values (all zeros, blank, invalid syntax) or the values are changing on each boot-up then you must address this issue before going any further, whist working on these types of issues I recommend keeping disconnected from all of Apple iCloud services (logout from iMessage, iCloud .. etc) do not try to login until your happy that everything is correct.

-- There have been reports that UEFI can cause problems on some systems, if you have the option available and are not running Windows 8 in UEFI mode then disable all the UEFI options in the BIOS (use legacy boot options).
+- There have been reports that UEFI can cause problems on some systems, if you have the option available and are not running Windows 8 in UEFI mode then disable all UEFI options in the BIOS and use legacy boot options (SATA-P0 .. etc)

 - Chimera and Chameleon can have issues with FileNVRAM if too many 'dylib' files are in the modules folder, try removing some or all of the other dylib files and see if that helps.

-- It has also been reported that ACPICodec.dylib will cause problems with FileNVRAM, if it exists in your modules folder if it exists remove it.
+- It has also been reported that ACPICodec.dylib will cause problems with FileNVRAM, if it exists in your modules folder - remove it.

-- Ensure that all files in the modules folder are .dylib files, if any other files are in the modules folder remove them, it has been reported that the Boot-Loader will try to load any file as a module even if it does not have a .dylib suffix, which could abort the initialisation process.
+- Ensure that all files in the modules folder are .dylib files, if any other files are in the modules folder remove them, it has been reported that some versions of the boot-loader will try to load any file as a module even if it does not have a .dylib suffix, which could abort the SMBIOS/NVRAM initialisation process.

-- If you are using Chimera or Chameleon boot-loader but are running a version of OSX earlier than OSX 10.9.x then you could consider updating to Mavericks - there have been a few reports that some users were not able to get the MLB and ROM values persistent until they updated to Mavericks, this is not something I can not confirm as i've not personally experienced it however given the tight interaction of Hardware -> BIOS -> Boot-Loader -> FileNVRAM -> OSX it would not surprise me that some combinations would suffer ...
+- If you are running a version of OSX earlier than OSX 10.9.x then consider updating to Mavericks - there have been a few reports that some users were not able to get the MLB and ROM values persistent until they updated to Mavericks, this is not something I can not confirm as i've not personally experienced it.

 Manual Injection of MLB & ROM values

-Important: You will find many posts on this and other forums quoting real Apple Mac MLB and ROM values that are supposed to work.
+Important: You will find many posts (even this thread) on this and other forums quoting real Apple Mac MLB and ROM values (and OSX S/N) that are supposed to work.
 I strongly advise against using these shared/leeched values.
 Apple is getting more wise to cloned id's and you may find that by using such values you will loose the ability to associate other Apple devices with your AppleID and you may even be locked out of your account if too many people use the same MLB and/or ROM values.
-By using someone else MLB and ROM values you are effectively cloning/spoofing someone else system on Apples iMessage servers which cant be good for them or for you from a security point of view.
+By using someone else's MLB and ROM values you are effectively cloning/spoofing that persons system on Apples iMessage servers which can't be good for them or for you from a security point of view - Please see step 5f "Using Leached ID Values" for more information.

-With that said, many users have had success re activating iMessage by manually injecting new unique MLB and ROM values:-
+With that said and out of the way, many users have had good success re-activating iMessage by manually injecting new unique and correctly formatted MLB and ROM values:-

 For the MLB value use your OSX S/N + random alpha/numeric values to make 17 digits long.

-For the ROM value use a MAC address of a network port (ethernet is best), an easy way to do this is to open 'System Preferences', click on 'Network' and select a Ethernet port (any will do) from the list of available network devices.
-Now click on the 'Advanced' button and then select the 'Hardware' tab, make a note of the MAC address, it will be 6 bytes ( 6 x 2 Hexadecimal numbers) each separated by a colon.
+An easy to get a MAC address is to open 'System Preferences', click on 'Network' and select a Ethernet port (any will do) from the list of available network devices.
+Now click on the 'Advanced' button and then select the 'Hardware' tab, make a note of the MAC address, it will be 6 bytes ( 6 x 2 Hexadecimal numbers) each separated by a colon, do not include the colon when injecting a MAC address as a ROM value - you just need the hex numbers.

 Method for Chameleon & Chimera Users: